Nov 22, 17 08:40 AM

 The family are believed to originally be from the Isle of Islay in Scotland but moved to the Scottish mainland two years ago.

-The local newspaper, the Samui Times, suggested Mr Crowe - who worked as a diver - had teased the animal with a banana but Eilidh denied this on Facebook from her hospital bed, according to the Scottish Sun.
+The local newspaper, the Samui Times, suggested Mr Crowe - who worked as a diver - had teased the elephant with a banana but Eilidh denied this on Facebook from her hospital bed, according to the Scottish Sun.

 Ms Hughes said: "We were all here on holiday.
 My son and I didn't go on the elephants.
 I've been given no information as to what happened or how it happened.
 Eilidh is OK but I don’t know exactly what happened."